tsunghuanghsieh/leetcode/problems/license-key-formatting/README.md

 3. String S is non-empty.

 ## interview
-As of Jun 4, 2019, leetcode premium subscription says Google 38 times in the last 6 months.
+As of 06/04/2019, leetcode premium subscription says Google 38 times in the last 6 months.